 Wanaka Ski Fields

-Boasting two of New Zealand’s top ski fields, Cardrona Alpine Resort and Treble Cone, Wanaka ski resort offers a true ski town atmosphere with a unique buzz about town, while still offering a nice sense of relaxation.
+Boasting two of New Zealand’s top ski fields, Cardrona Alpine Resort and Treble Cone, Wanaka ski resort offers a true winter town atmosphere with a unique buzz about town, while still offering a nice sense of relaxation.

 Cardrona Alpine Resort